 I’m usually a smoke-your-ribs kind of guy.
 My preferred rib is a St. Louis-style sparerib, cooked low-and-slow for up to 6 hours.
-The result is a tender, lightly smokey flavored, moist rib.
+The result is a tender, lightly smoky flavored, moist rib.
 That’s why I went into this experiment cooking baby back ribs on the Char-Broil Big Easy with a little skepticism (but an open mind).

 These ribs were very tender, very moist and cooked perfect.
-The only thing they lacked was that smokey flavor.
+The only thing they lacked was that smoky flavor.
 And of course you don’t get that lovely pink smoke ring you get from hours of low heat over smoke.
-A smokey BBQ rub and sauce helps make up for this if that’s what you’re hankering for.
+A smoky BBQ rub and sauce helps make up for this if that’s what you’re hankering for.
 They’re basically trouble-free since the Big Easy is pretty much a light-it-up, load-it-up, and come-back-when-the-food-is-done cooker.

 I’d make these ribs again.
 And again.
 You can fit 2 racks into the Big Easy (they have to be cut to fit as they have to be around 11″ or so or less in length), and you’ll need a set of Char-Broil Big Easy Rib Hooks (though you could fashion your own).

 Note: This recipe was developed using the Char-Broil Big Easy Oil-Less Fryer.
 If you are cooking using the Char-Broil Smoker-Roaster Grill you should cook with the lid open and the temperature set to High.
 You might also need to adjust the cooking time.

 Here’s how the process from baby back ribs on the Char-Broil Big Easy came along.First, brined ribs are hung on rib hooks and placed into the basket.

 The ribs are cooked “naked” (no sauce, no rub) for 35 minutes.